Do you feel like your knives are constantly getting dull? Do you sharpen your knives every month or even every week?

 Stropping:

 Stropping is the next step after honing.
-The process involves running the knife edge over material like leather or even newspaper.
+The process involves running the knife edge over leather or newspaper material.
 It polishes away any last bits of the burr and polishes the edge, making it very sharp.

 How Often Should You Sharpen Your Knives?

-Even if you use your knives every day, you probably only need to sharpen them once or twice a year.
+Even if you use your knives daily, you probably only need to sharpen them once or twice a year.

-You’ll know it is time to sharpen when honing and stropping doesn’t bring the edge back.
+You’ll know it is time to sharpen when honing and stropping don’t return the edge.
 Make sure you hone and strop your knives frequently.
 Some people hone and strop their knives after each use.

 The Type of Sharpener Matters

-When it does come time to sharpen your knives, the type of sharpener matters; avoid using electric sharpeners and V-shaped manual sharpeners.
-It’s almost inevitable that you’ll over-sharpen the knife and damage the blade with these sharpeners.
+When it comes time to sharpen your knives, the type of sharpener matters; avoid using electric and V-shaped manual sharpeners.
+You’ll almost inevitably over-sharpen the knife and damage the blade with these sharpeners.

 A whetstone is much better for sharpening.
 It’s almost impossible to take off too much material at once.
 Sharpening on a whetstone does take practice but is fun once you learn.
-Buy some cheap knives to practice on before sharpening your good survival knives.
+Buy some cheap knives to practice before sharpening your best survival knives.

 Read: Best Sharpener for Survival Knives